Egyptians overcame low expectations to free the giant ship stuck in the canal, boosting national pride

 “We knew it would take time, but we knew sooner or later it would be free,” said Badr Ramadan,” a senior crew member on one of the tugboats.
 “We are highly trained and very qualified.
 We were prepared for this.”

-But even today, many Egyptians, Arabs and Westerners don’t give full credit to the Egyptians crews who worked day and night to dislodge the ship.
-On social media, countless posts have argued that the Ever Given would not have been freed if a powerful Dutch tug boat — with stronger pulling power than any of the Egyptian tugs — had not arrived to help.
+But even today, many Egyptians, Arabs and Westerners don’t give full credit to the Egyptian crews who worked day and night to dislodge the ship.
+On social media, countless posts have argued that the Ever Given would not have been freed if a powerful Dutch tugboat — with stronger pulling power than any of the Egyptian tugs — had not arrived to help.

-“We can’t deny the role of the Dutch boat,” said Gamal.
+“We can’t deny the role of the Dutch boat,” Gamal said.
 “But people said the ship didn’t move without its help.
 However, what did 80 percent of the work was the dredger.”

 One of the operation’s most important dredgers, which scooped up the sand under the Ever Given, was the Mashhour, a 31,000-horsepower machine owned and operated by Egypt that was like an underwater vacuum.
 Nine Egyptian tugboats worked with the Dutch tug, and later an Italian one, to dislodge the ship.